 The Michigan Constitution provides that the voters of each county shall elect a Clerk on a partisan basis every four years.
-Joan Luhtanen is the 16th Iron County Clerk.

 The County Clerk’s duties are prescribed by law, and include being the Clerk of the Circuit Court, of the Iron County Board of Commissioners, the Board of Canvassers, the County Election Commission, the Election Scheduling Committee, the County Apportionment Board, Concealed Weapons Licensing Board, Register of Vital Records and Chief Election Officer.

-She also has the care and custody of the county seal, all records, books and papers pertaining to the office.
+The County Clerk also has the care and custody of the county seal, all records, books and papers pertaining to the office.
 The Clerk also files and records all civil, criminal and divorce proceedings under the Court’s direction.
 In addition, the Clerk maintains birth and death records, assumed business names and partnership records, concealed weapon permits, veterans’ discharge records, marriage licenses and notary public licenses.